Faculty Grievance Procedures

 b) That the decisions violated the academic freedom of the person in question, in which case the burden of proof is on that person.

 6. The Committee shall at all times follow the requisites of a fair and equitable hearing, but it is not to be restricted by the technical rules of evidence or the formality of the adversary proceeding as in a court trial.
 In each case the Committee shall determine its own procedure, adapting the requirements of the particular case to the equity of the situation.
-This shall include, for example, the question of a record of the hearing, the examination of witnesses, the schedule and public nature of meetings, etc. The grievant, however, may determine whether he or she shall have the aid of an advisor or counsel.
+This shall include, for example, the question of a record of the hearing, the examination of witnesses, the schedule and public nature of meetings, etc. The grievant, however, may determine whether the grievant shall have the aid of an advisor or counsel.

-7. After receiving the advice of the Tenured/Tenure Track Faculty Senators Council Grievance Committee, the President and Chancellor of the University and the Provost shall decide the case and notify the grievant, the dean, and the Chairperson of the Tenured/Tenure Track Faculty Senators Council Grievance Committee.
+7. After receiving the advice of the ad hoc Tenured/Tenure Track Faculty Senators Council Grievance Advisory Committee, the Provost shall decide the case and notify the grievant, the dean, and the chairperson of the ad hoc Tenured/Tenure Track Faculty Senators Council Grievance Advisory Committee.
 If the advice of the latter is not followed, the reasons shall be reported with the decision.
+The decision of the Provost is final and there is no further appeal.

-C. Appeal from a Dean’s Decision on Matters Such as Duties, Salaries, Perquisites, and Working Conditions (A-2 above)
+D. Appeal from a Dean’s Decision on Matters Such as Duties, Salaries, Perquisites, and Working Conditions (A-2 above)

-Appeal from the dean’s decision can be made only on the same grounds as in B-1 above.
+Appeal from the dean’s decision can be made only on the same grounds as in Item B-1 above.

-D. Copies of the Grievance Procedures
+E. Copies of the Grievance Procedures